Ag Economy Takeaways From the 2026 National Land Conference

 • Stabilizing farmland values with regional differences

-These themes are directly influencing farm profitability, buyer demand, and land sales activity.
+Together, these factors are influencing farm profitability, buyer demand, lender confidence, and overall land market activity.

 • Poultry markets are performing well

-Livestock is helping offset weakness in the crop sector and providing stability across the agricultural economy.
+Consequently, livestock production is helping offset weakness elsewhere in agriculture and providing an important source of stability for the broader farm economy.

 • Labor